eniac/Flightplan/MemcachedFPGATest/README.md

 The `Test` Folder should contain the `pcap/Send.pcap` and `pcap/ref@client.pcap` and `pcap/ref@server.pcap`

 ## CheckSum
 The `UnitTest\testscripts\cleanPcap.py` is used to clean the UDP checksum to 0.
-All packets for comparision must be set the `udp.checksum` to 0.
+All packets for comparision must be set the `udp.sum` to 0.

 ## How the Test Cases generated
 The Test1 is generated using the `generate_packets.sh` script.